mjuksel/remote-mappings/README.md

 - createRemoteMap.ts => create a .remotemap file containing all the stuffs :)
 - tsUsage.ts => has a simple "send midi message for every single parameter" atm.

+- i use sendmidi from gbevin: https://github.com/gbevin/SendMIDI
+  - add this to PATH !

 # sendMidi.ts

 sendMidi.ts contains a function "sendMIDI" which.. sends midi lol